 Set the camera to f/16 to f/22, point it at a bright subject (a white wall or the sky), and shoot a frame.
 Play the image back and zoom in on the LCD screen to look for any marks and scratches.

-Dust spots are not a huge problem, as a simple sensor clean can take care of these.
+Dust spots are not a huge problem, as a simple sensor clean can take care of them.
 But lines can be evidence of a scratch on the sensor (which means that the camera is best avoided).

-DSLR lenses are expensive, so secondhand options are a great alternative to buying new.
+Camera lenses are expensive, so secondhand options are a great alternative to buying new.

 When inspecting a lens, you’ll want to check both the external and internal optics.